 • The ESM storage category and related fee came into effect on April 1, 2024.
+However, charges were not applied until April 7, 2024.

-Q: When did the ESM storage category come into effect?
+Q: Why did the ESM storage category come into effect?

 - Over the past few years, there has been a large increase in SKUs in the central warehouse which has put severe pressure on the amount of available inventory warehouse space, and the efficiency of warehouse operations. - Increasing storage fees for slow-moving products balances the ability to manage space in the AGLC warehouse with the autonomy of liquor agencies to determine which products are appropriate for their customers.